PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: Experiments

 \subsubsection{Vision: MNIST 0-4 \texorpdfstring{$\to$}{→} 5-9}

 For this experiment, task~1 is a classification problem on MNIST digits $\{0,\dots,4\}$, and task~2 is the classification on MNIST digits $\{5,\dots,9\}$ using a shared 3-layer ReLU MLP backbone (Table~\ref{tab:experimental_configs}).
 We sweep LoRA ranks $r\in\{1,8,16,32,64,128\}$ and PLATE ranks $r\in\{32,64,128,256,350\}$ (with $\tau=0.8$), all applied to the backbone layers.
 Figure~\ref{fig:mnist_text_tradeoff} (top) summarizes the results with respect to the $\%$ of learnable parameters.
 All methods reach $\approx 98\%$ task~2 accuracy once they have at least a few percent of the backbone parameters as trainable.
 The key difference lies in task~1 retention: full fine-tuning forgets about $26\%$ of task~1 accuracy despite excellent task~2 performance; LoRA reduces forgetting to $\approx 7$-$9\%$.
 PLATE, by contrast, achieves near-full retention: at $10.2\%$ trainable parameters it reaches $98.28\%$ task~2 accuracy and $97.45\%$ task~1 retention, i.e.\ only $1.85\%$ forgetting, more than $4\times$ better than LoRA at similar capacity.
+The two replay-free baselines occupy opposite ends of the trade-off: L2-Init matches PLATE's task-1 retention ($\sim 98\%$) but only at $100\%$ trainable parameters (no parameter efficiency), while O-LoRA, despite sharing the same per-rank budget as LoRA, consistently forgets more, with retention degrading from $\sim 88\%$ at $r{=}8$ down to $\sim 76\%$ at $r{=}128$ and converging toward full fine-tuning behavior as rank grows.
+PLATE is the only method that simultaneously achieves near-full retention and high parameter efficiency.